-- 1. Approves the attendance and participation of the non-governmental organisations (NGOs), whose names appear in the list annexed hereto, at the Twenty-Third Session of the Conference of the States Parties; and - 2.
+- 1. Approves the attendance and participation of the non-governmental organisations (NGOs), whose names appear in the list annexed hereto, at the Fourth Special Session of the Conference of the States Parties to Review the Operation of the Chemical Weapons Convention; and - 2.
 Decides that the attendance and participation of the NGOs whose names appear in the list annexed hereto will conform to the Guidelines for Future Attendance and Participation by Non-Governmental Organisations as contained in the Annex to the above-mentioned decision of the Third Review Conference (RC-3/DEC.2).